laureschemm/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and lead to mistakes.
 Instead, focus on one task at a time and give it your full attention.
 You can always come back to other tasks later.

+# 2024-02-20
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and simplicity in your expressions, structures, and documentation.
+Write with tomorrow's maintainers in mind, and embrace the principles of clean code: modularity, readability, reusability, and testability."

+In essence, invest time in crafting well-structured, easily understandable, and self-explanatory code rather than focusing solely on getting it to work.
+This approach not only saves time and effort in the long run but also enhances collaboration and reduces errors, ultimately leading to better software quality.